Got Your Survival Tools?

 A fire provides light as well, but if you want a hand held flashlight or lantern in your kit, I would consider these as secondary candling devices.
 Also handy in a survival situation are glow sticks.

-What we want from our head lamp is multiple brightness settings, including an SOS setting.
+What we want from our headlamp is multiple brightness settings, including an SOS setting.
 As well as being waterproof and providing high lumens.

 Recommended Candling Devices:

-Obviously this does not cover all the equipment we would like to have in our survival kit.
-I will be adding more GTS Recommends Guides to the site as the days go by so check back often.
+We will be adding more GTS Recommends Guides to the site as the days go by so check back often.

-My next GTS Recommends will cover more packs, cooking and shelter recommendations as well as much more.
+The next GTS Recommends will cover more packs, cooking and shelter recommendations as well as much more.